Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Cubs have a 4.10 team ERA that ranks 14th among all league pitching staffs.

-- The Cubs allow the seventh-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (156 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.